Enigma-IIITS/Push-Down-Chain/internal_working.md

 Last number (Number in the left most leaf node) will be swapped with the number in the root node and the left most leaf node will be pruned.

     Step 0 : Return root->num
-    Step 1 : Find the right most leaf node in last level : O(n) Step 2 : Swap the root with lead node.
+    Step 1 : Find the number in right most leaf node in last level : O(n) Step 2 : Replace the number in root node with the number from the leaf node.
-    Step 3 : Delete the lead node.
+    Step 3 : Delete the leaf node.
     Step 3 : Heapify.
 (Starting from root). : O(log n)

     Total complexity = O(n) + O(log n)